Bio

 When he was 3 years old, he had a brush with death as a result of developing Bacterial Meningitis, after a dose of Mumps.
 Read more here.

 Jimmy has a British-Irish passport and has said that, when touring Ireland, he likes to see his relatives around the Limerick and Kilkee areas.
-He often describes himself as a plastic paddy and said that, as a child, he felt like he didn’t belong in either place as long summers in Ireland were followed by trying to fit in again in Slough (where he grew up), because they came back, from their summer holiday, with Irish accents.
-Conversely the English boys turning up in Ireland for 6 weeks were outsiders there too.
+He often describes himself as a plastic paddy and said that, as a child, he felt like he didn’t belong in either place as long summers in Ireland were followed by trying to fit in again in Slough (where he grew up), because they came back, from their summer holiday with Irish accents.
+Conversely the 3 English boys that turned up in Ireland for 6 weeks were outsiders there too.

 Jimmy is the middle of 3 sons, Colin being the oldest (Jimmy’s Irish twin – meaning they were born within 16 months of each other) and Patrick (14 years younger).

 Jim Snr and Nora separated (but never actually divorced) in 1994 and Patrick opted to stay with his mother and brothers.
 There was a lot of familial turbulence at this time and Jimmy is still estranged from his father – but that’s not something that I feel we need to get into here (it’s their business and it pays to remember that “you can choose your friends – but not your family”).
-Jimmy did touch on the topic in his book Before and Laughter (here).
+Jimmy did touch on the topic in his book Before and Laughter (here) by saying he couldn’t have his Father in his life.

 Sadly, Nora died of Pancreatitis in 2001 and Jimmy has spoken of it in many podcasts (try listening to Where There’s a Will, There’s a Wake).